 The sadness is overcome somewhat by the amber glow of the painting as a whole, an amber glow that was so much like the orange and ochre grasses (little blue stem) that grow along the Ohio river in southern Ohio in March, which I loved.
 For me, then, her beauty and the lovely orange and gold grasses of Southern Ohio and the Ohio River itself, were the same thing.
 Later I realized there is a great deal in Southern Ohio that is not her.
 But in my condition of dreamy love sickness, all that mattered was her.
 I saw her as a metaphor for the Ohio River and the golden grasses of winter in that part of the world.
 Love has an amazing way of opening nature to us, bringing us inside the outer world.
 She was the never ending and huge Ohio River, and the great Sycamores Trees with stars above them, under which we walked together.
 I made a whole world around her that ended in having little to do with her.
 So my painting looks out towards an imaginary woman waiting for my love in return, but it was a love that would never come from her, but from something inside me would experiment for years to find its realization.

 After Marietta, I went to art school for some years .
-This self-portrait is from art school, probably done when i was 19 and living on Hessler Street, near Cleveland.
+These two self-portraits are from art school, probably done when i was 19 and living on Hessler Street, near Cleveland.
+One is blue ball point pen and the other back conte crayon.
 Like my best work form art school, it was done outside of school, for myself.
-It is well done, accurate and realistic.
-It is not as open as the one I did one nearly a year or so earlier.
-It is strictly observed and objective, and that is good.
+They are well done, accurate and realistic.
+They are not as open as the one I did one nearly a year or so earlier.
+They are strictly observed and objective, and that is good.
 I still like it , as this is how I needed to be then.
 This was a time of study and intense efforts to grasp what my world was about and who I was.
 There is a new objectivity in it, as well as a strength that is growing.
 It is not sentimental at all, and not even vulnerable either.

 Since 1976 I had been trying art in many venues and styles and lived in many places.
 I began doing the Philosophical Drawing in 1978.
 I had chosen the poet Jack Hirschman as a teacher in 1979 and studied with him in North Beach, San Francisco.
 In 1979, I was doing three or four of these drawings every day, sometimes more.
 They get more open and creative under the influence of Jack Hirschman and the poetry scene of North Beach.